camdenmcgath/freeCodeCamp/ScientificComputingWithPython/README.md

 # TODO
-Make sure each project has a robust README and is commented well
+Make sure each project has a robust README and is commented well (add docstrings)